pmp-p/untitled-asteroids-pyray/README.md

 methods in GaveSaver.py utilizing with open for files give an error that there is no such directory SavedGameData (where I want game data to be store) cannot be located.
 'SavedGameData\\player_data.txt' Not found

 * Game freezes for a bit when choosing a new city for the first time.
 Likely to do with the Weather API.

+* Web version of the game not working